crdx/enparallel/README.md

 ### `SOML::Field`

 A field is represented by name and a value.
 A value can be a single line value or a value that spans multiple lines.

-## Tests

-Run tests with `tools/test`.

-Code coverage is output to `coverage/`, and stands at 100% for library code.

-## Development

-Use `tools/install` to build and install locally for testing.

-Use `tools/publish` to release to rubygems.org

 ## Bugs or contributions